Genetic Testing

 Personalized Therapy

-• Somatic BRCA1/2 testing for therapy with PARP inhibitors in breast, ovarian, prostate and pancreas cancer
+• Somatic BRCA1/2 test for PARPi therapy in breast, ovarian, prostate, and pancreatic cancer

-• As OncoHRD for therapy with PARP inhibitors in ovarian cancer (according to European guidelines)
+• OncoHRD test for PARPi therapy in ovarian carcinoma (according to European guidelines)

 PARP inhibitor therapy is based on the fact that a normal cell has two ways of repairing DNA damage: PARP dependent Single-stranded DNA break repair and BRCA1/2 dependent Double-stranded DNA break repair.
 Upon a single-stranded DNA break the PARP protein binds to the DNA and recruits other proteins which will repair the damage.
 In the presence of PARP inhibitors, PARP still binds to DNA but can no longer recruit the repair proteins.
 As a consequence, the damage is not repaired and even worse more DNA damage accumulates in the form of double-stranded DNA breaks.
 In a normal cell BRCA1/2 depend double-stranded DNA break repair will eliminate the damage and the cell recovers.
 In a cancer cell that harbors a mutation in BRCA1/, double-stranded DNA breaks can no longer be repaired, thus DNA damage accumulates until the cell can no longer function and dies.